MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-resource-pool-design.md

 * The *default observer* is enabled by default.
 * There is no high availability because the Gateway server is a single point of failure.
-* The *default observer* should not be used here because Gateway servers do not have a local SDK service and therefore cannot query the Operational database.
+* The *default observer* should not be used here because Gateway servers do not have a local SDK service and therefore can't query the Operational database.

 #### Two Gateway servers